-Pre-Race Check in: Packet and bib number Pick-Up will take place from 6-7:30pm at Town of Fairplay Town Hall; and again on race morning from 4:30 AM – 5:30 AM at the Start/Finish Area.
+Pre-Race Check in: Packet and bib number Pick-Up will take place from 5-7pm at Town of Fairplay Town Hall on Friday Evening; and again on race morning from 4:45 AM – 5:45 AM at the Start/Finish Area.
 All runners must check-in with race staff the morning of the run by 5:45AM.
 Runners not checked in by 5:45 AM will not be scored as official runners of the event.

-We’ll also have a fire at Town Hall from 6-8p.
+We’ll also have a fire at Town Hall from 5-7p on Friday Evening (conditions permitting).
 Please BYOB and Bring Your Own Camp Chairs.

-Post-Race Celebration: There will be a post race gathering at the Park County Fair.
+Post-Race Celebration: There will be a post race gathering at the Town of Fairplay Beach.
 We’ll welcome all of our runners to the finish line with food and drink.